landoskape/dominoes/docs/gameplay.md

    the agents in the `agents` list and keep track of the original agent index.
 2. `numDominoeDistribution`: at the beginning of each hand, dominoes are assigned to each player evenly and randomly.
-However, if the number of dominoes is not divisible by the number of players, then the remained is handed out to as many players as needed such that no player has 2 more dominoes than any other player.
+However, if the number of dominoes is not divisible by the number of players, then the remainder is handed out to as many players as needed such that no player has 2 more dominoes than any other player.
 This method determines how many dominoes to assign to each player.